List of the United States Army munitions by supply catalog designation: Ammunition can

 The "A" assortment can (weight: 12 oz.) was packed with an assortment of a packet of six .30 Carbine M6 rifle-grenade blanks, a packet of ten .30-'06 Springfield M3 rifle-grenade blanks, and a packet of five M7 booster charges.
 This "all in one" assortment was the last surviving version in the 1974 Identification Listings.

 The "B" assortment can (weight: 10 oz.) contained 1 packet of .30 Carbine M6 rifle-grenade blanks and 1 packet of .30-'06 Springfield M3 rifle-grenade blanks.

 The "C" assortment can (weight: 14 oz.) contained 1 packet of .30 Carbine M6 rifle-grenade blanks, 1 packet of .30-'06 Springfield M3 rifle-grenade blanks, and 2 packets of M7 booster charges.

 When the M1 and M2 Carbines were withdrawn in the 1960s, the .30 Carbine M6 Grenade Blanks were pulled from repacked M13 cans.
 The entire contents of the can were replaced by fifteen .30-'06 M3 Grenade Blanks in a heat-sealed plastic bag.
 The packets of M7 booster charges started to be withdrawn in the 1970s(?) when the M1 Garand started to be replaced by the M16 rifle in the National Guard.

 The instruction "Do Not Use As Food Container" was prominently painted on the cans.
 The lead and chemical residue inside the container could contaminate the food and poison the soldier.

 The Korean War–era universal M20 and M21 cans replaced the earlier assortment of cartridge-specific cans.
 The M20 was a rounded-edged cube with a folding handle on top and was packed two per M22 crate.
 It was used to pack small arms ammunition in cartons or bandoleers.
-The M21, twice the height of the M20, was a taller version of the M20 and was packed two per M23 crate.
+The M21, twice the height of the M20, was a taller version of the M20 and was packed horizontally two per M23 crate.
 It was designed to pack linked machinegun and autocannon ammunition.
 They lacked the embossing of the earlier cans.